muteebmohsin/Data-Wrangling/README.md

-# Data-Wrangling#Data Wrangling
+# Data-Wrangling
-What is the purpose of data What is Data Wrangling?
+What is the purpose of Data Wrangling?
 Data wrangling is the process of converting data from the initial format to a format that may be better for analysis.

 What is the fuel consumption (L/100k) rate for the diesel car?